 - Beware once you see it, you can’t unsee it, and you can’t go back to the way things were.

 I was pretty horrified when I grasped the full extent of what was being done to me and how senseless it all was.
 The mind dump didn’t stop for at least sixteen months.
 It takes a long time to process a lifetime of abuse on your own.
 And yes, I was starting to get worried, but I’m stubborn, and I wanted to do it on my own.

 We are alone in this in the end, and I had to save me.

 You have to save you.

 More than anything, I wanted to be left alone as I privately struggled every day to purge her negative, nasty voice out of my skull.
 Once my brain was done processing and doing its thing, it stopped completely, almost overnight.

 I highly recommend reading, learning, and educating yourself as much as you can.
 If you’d like to support this blog, please use my affiliate link to purchase this top seller Narcissistic Mothers: How to Handle a Narcissistic Parent and Recover from CPTSD.

 You can also purchase my ebook on Amazon or from me directly here.

 They say the voice in your head is of the person who raised you.

-Starting a blog is the most fulfilling hobby I’ve ever had in my life and I love it.
+If you’re interested in my work as an RTT Practitioner and how it can help you, please read this post.
+If you love to journal or write, I also have another option.
+Starting a blog is the most fulfilling hobby I’ve ever had in my life, and I love it.